horgh/catbox/README.md

 You'll probably want to change `listen-host`, `listen-port`, and `server-name` at minimum.

+If you want to listen on a TLS port, you must have a certificate and key available.

 ## opers.conf
 This file defines IRC operators.
 A user can become an operator by using the